Policies & Procedures

 - Please mark your calendar.
 No confirmation or reminders will be sent.
 You are only notified if there is a problem processing your registration or if class is cancelled.

-- Registration forms and on-line registration clearly state registration deadlines.
+- Online registration information provided clearly states registration deadlines.

 - Late registrations for programs and leagues will be charged an additional $10 late fee (this includes Dance and Gymnastics).